joereynolds/what-to-code/README.md

 - A CSS framework that's based on flex and has good out of the box styling with minimal HTML boilerplate (opposite of bootstrap.)..
 You'll need to get clever with selectors for this one.

-- An online bot that listens on ebay for a product and when it goes to the price threshold you set, it buys it for you. iMarcos + PHP?
+- An online bot that listens on ebay for a product and when it goes to the price threshold you set, it buys it for you. iMacros + PHP?

 - MusiCSS.
 A CSS library based around music notation